Andre-AH/Basic-compressor-design/readme.md

 This repository contains a 3D model of a compressor part created in **FreeCAD**.

 ## Files
-- `compressor_part.FCStd` - The main FreeCAD file containing the compressor part model.
+- `Compressor.FCStd` - The main FreeCAD file containing the compressor part model.
 - images - rendered images of the model.